-Primary supervision is provided by a licensed psychologists for practicum and internship placements.
-The primary supervisor must be a clinical psychologist licensed in the jurisdiction where services are to be provided.
-The supervisor must be identified in the approved training agreement.
+Primary supervision is provided by a licensed mental health clinician (as determined by DCT), and must be identified in the approved training agreement.
 Supervision activity involves a formal evaluative component, and may include both supervision received as an individual (i.e., one-to-one) and within a group.
-Supervision given to less advanced students should not be recorded in this section, and may instead be counted as "Intervention Services."

-Individual supervision is defined as regularly scheduled, one-on-one, face-to-face supervision with the specific intent of overseeing the psychological services rendered by the supervisee.
+Individual supervision is defined as regularly scheduled, one-on-one, supervision with the specific intent of overseeing the psychological services rendered by the supervisee.

-Group supervision is defined as regularly scheduled, face-to-face supervision with multiple supervisees, with the specific intent of overseeing the psychological services rendered by the supervisees.
+Group supervision is defined as regularly scheduled supervision with multiple supervisees, with the specific intent of overseeing the psychological services rendered by the supervisees.

 Practicum sites incorporate both didactic and experiential components in the training and sometimes these experiences can count toward group supervision.
 Grand Rounds that consist of in-service education on specific topics are not supervision, but would be considered a support or consultation activity.
 Please ask your Primary Supervisor how best to document these experiences on the Hourly Logs.
-The Clinical Training Office requires a minimum of 1 hour of supervision per 10 hours total spent on site; at least 1 hour must be face-to-face with the primary supervisor.
-More information on supervision requirements can be found in the Supervision Requirements for Practicum section below.
-As a part of Pacifica's ongoing commitment to ensure the quality of its graduates, each practicum evaluation must be based, in part, on direct observation of the practicum student and their developing skills, either live or electronically.
-This may be in the form of witnessing an intake, listening to or viewing a recording of a session, sitting in on a group session, or other proposed ways of directly observing the work.
+The Clinical Training Office requires a minimum of 1 hour of supervision per 10 hours of supervised professional experience; at least 1 hour must be individual supervision with the primary supervisor.